Healthy Zucchini Banana Muffins

 Instructions

-- Mash all the wet ingredients – ripe bananas, cooked sweet potatoes, peanut butter, eggs or pulse in a food processor until smooth,
+• Mash all the wet ingredients – ripe bananas, peanut butter and eggs or pulse in a food processor until smooth,

-- Combine the dry ingredients – coconut flour baking soda, baking powder, and sea salt.
+• Combine the dry ingredients – coconut flour, baking powder, and sea salt.
 Mix well then fold in shredded zucchinis and 2/3 of the chocolate chips.

 Notes

-- *You can also use cashew butter or almond butter instead for a paleo option.
+2. You can also use cashew butter or almond butter instead.

-- **Make sure to pack the coconut flour tight in the measuring cup to get the accurate amount.
+3. **Make sure to pack the coconut flour tight in the measuring cup to get the accurate amount or use a food scale for the gram measurement.

 The Nutrition Facts above are specific to the ingredients I chose to use for this recipe, which may vary.